-Full-time undergraduates and new part-time undergraduates starting courses in 2018/19 can apply for a Maintenance Loan to help cover their living costs.
+Full-time undergraduates and new part-time undergraduates can apply for a Maintenance Loan to help cover their living costs.
 It will be issued at the start of each term and will be paid directly into your bank account.

-- Home students may apply for the loan.
+- Home students who meet the residency requirements may apply for the loan.

 The amount you can borrow depends on a number of factors, including:

-- If you retain an underlying eligibility for benefits (lone parents, certain disabled students, student couples with children), live outside your parental home and start a course in 2018/19 you may receive up to £12,382; if you start a course in 2019/20 you may receive up to £12,729
+- if you retain an underlying eligibility for benefits (lone parents, certain disabled students, student couples with children), live outside your parental home and start a course in 2021/22 you may receive up to £13,504

-- You must be under 60 at the start of the course to be eligible to apply for the full loan; if you are over 60 you may be eligible for a Maintenance Loan of up to £3,680 if you start your course in 2018/19, or £3,783 if you start in 2019/20
+- you must be under 60 at the start of the course to be eligible to apply for the full loan; if you are over 60 you may be eligible for a Maintenance Loan of up to £4,014 if you start in 2021/22

 It is possible to apply for some of the loan without being means-tested; in this case, you could apply without your household income being taken into consideration.
 If you would like the full loan you will need to submit details of your household income to Student Finance England.